 The Beckwith Trust

 Objects of the Trust are

-Advancing the education of pupils in music
+Advancing the education of pupils in music in the United Kingdom, Ireland and Italy

+The Beckwith Trust